Evald Flisar

 What about Leonardo?
 (1992)

-"I'll tell you a dirty rhyme.
-Let's go to the woods, says the first devil.
-What are we gonna do there, asks the second devil.
-We're gonna look for my mother, says the first one.
-What are we gonna do with her, asks the second one.
-We'll snog her to death, says the first devil."
+“I’ll tell you a dirty little song.
+Let’s go to the forest, says the first devil.
+What will we do there, says the second devil.
+To look for my mother, says the first devil.
+What will we do with her, says the second devil.
+Let’s tease her to death! says the first devil.”